Add Amazon GameLift to your game client

 Set up Amazon GameLift on a backend service

-Add code to initialize a game client and store key settings for use with Amazon GameLift.
+Add code to initialize an Amazon GameLift client and store key settings.
 This code must run before any code dependent on Amazon GameLift.

 -

 (C++) or AmazonGameLiftConfig (C#).
-A client configuration specifies a target location and endpoint.
-The location determines which resources (such as fleets, queues, and matchmakers) Amazon GameLift interacts with when responding to requests.
-The default client configuration specifies the US East (N. Virginia) Region.
-To use any other location, create a custom configuration.
+A client configuration specifies a target region and endpoint to use when contacting Amazon GameLift.
+Region identifies the set of deployed resources (fleets, queues, and matchmakers) to use.
+The default client configuration sets location to the US East (N. Virginia) Region.
+To use any other Region, create a custom configuration.

 -